madfortech/PocketPHP/README.md

-# PocketPHP - A Lightweight PHP Framework for Small-Scale Projects on Shared Hosting
+# PocketPHP - A Lightweight PHP Boilerplate for Small-Scale Projects on Shared Hosting

-# Note currently this framework is under development not for production use
+# Note currently this boilerplate is under development not for production use

-> **Note:** This is a proprietary PHP framework created and maintained by [MadForTech](https://github.com/madfortech).
+> **Note:** This is a proprietary PHP boilerplate created and maintained by [MadForTech](https://github.com/madfortech).
 All rights reserved.

-PocketPHP is a lightweight, fast, and easy-to-use PHP framework designed specifically for small-scale projects on shared hosting.
+PocketPHP is a lightweight, fast, and easy-to-use PHP boilerplate designed specifically for small-scale projects on shared hosting.
 It helps you build web applications quickly and efficiently.

 ## ✨ Key Features